flythereddflagg/flythereddflagg.github.io/resume/docs/index.md

   *Utah State University, Logan, UT, USA | Apr 2009 – Aug 2009*

   - Assisted a PhD candidate with experiments on Arabidopsis thaliana to find patterns in gene expression from the removal of Saccharide-9 from the plant genome
-  - Collected data from over 100 specimens by making synthetic growth media, planting and observing growth patterns
+  - Collected data from 100+ specimens by making synthetic growth media, planting and observing growth patterns

 ## Education